open-craft/learning-credentials/docs/decisions/0001-purpose-of-this-repo.rst

 Decision
 ********

 #.
-We will implement the certificates mechanism as a Django app plugin.
+We will implement the credentials mechanism as a Django app plugin.
 #.
 This plugin will be installed on the same server as the Open edX instance.
 It will use the same database as the
    Open edX instance to optimize the performance.
 This decision is made to minimize the latency that would be introduced by querying web APIs.